reenu-thomas/Angular-training-assessment/myapp/README.md

 The API folder consists of the node backend used for connecting the frontend to the database and implementing the GET and POST requests.

-# Use 'ng serve' to run the angular application in myapp folder.
+# Use 'ng serve' on console from the myapp folder directory to run the angular application in myapp folder.
 While uploading on github, the **node_modules folder is ignored** as it is very big so on cloning(or after downloading as zip) add the node modules folder to the project to make it run.
 To do it, just **delete the package-lock.json file** and **run "npm install"** to add the node_modules folder.

-# Use 'npm start' to run the node application.
+# Use 'npm start' on console from the API folder directory to run the node application.
 While uploading on github, the **node_modules folder is ignored** as it is very big so on cloning(or after downloading as zip) add the node modules folder to the project to make it run.
 To do it, just **delete the package-lock.json file** and **run "npm install"** to add the node_modules folder.

-# Use 'ng test' to do unit testing.
+# Use 'ng test' on console from the myapp directory to do unit testing.

 # Screenshots of the application